-The more connected the work experience is with the the type of firm the applicant is applying to, and the areas of law it works with, the more weight that work experience is likely to have with that firm.
+The more connected the work experience is with the type of firm the applicant is applying to, and the areas of law it works with, the more weight that work experience is likely to have with that firm.

-It should also be remembered that many law firms use their vacation schemes as a way to pre-select candidates for interview for their training contract positions.
+It should also be remembered that many law firms use their formal vacation schemes as a way to pre-select candidates for interview for their training contract positions.
 A vacation scheme gives the firm much more time to assess you than an interview affords and it also gives you much more time in which to make a positive impression.

-On a work placement you will get a much better sense of the culture of a firm and the people who work there.
+On a work placement, you will get a much better sense of the culture of a firm and the people who work there.
 This is invaluable information when it comes to deciding whether you want to apply to work there in the future.

 Many students find that they had originally wanted to work for one type of firm but after doing a vacation scheme with that firm, or another firm for that matter, they changed their minds based on this practical experience.

 Making Vacation Scheme Applications